What do we Mean by Technical Analysis?

 Technical Analysis is a method to analyze how the price of financial security will move in the near future on the basis of its past performance.
 The security may comprise stock, commodity, currency, etc. The historical data an analyst uses for such analysis comprises the security’s price movement and volume of trading.
 Statistical trends are calculated, which an analyst studies to predict future movements.

-The basis of Technical Analysis is the notion that there is a high probability that in near future, security will perform in a similar manner as it performed in the past.
+The basis of Technical Analysis is the notion that there is a high probability that in the near future, security will perform similarly as it performed in the past.
 Also, the chances of deviation from its past path are few.
 An analyst uses a number of statistical tools and calculations to support this notion and chart out the future path.
-Some of these are moving averages like arithmetic mean, weighted averages, resistance, and support levels, standard deviation and Bollinger bands, etc.
+Some of these are moving averages like arithmetic mean, weighted averages, resistance, and support levels, standard deviation, Bollinger bands, etc.

 - What makes Technical Analysis different from Fundamental Analysis?

 - What Inputs does Technical Analysis use?

 - What are the Approaches to Technical Analysis?

 - Investor Approach

 What are the Assumptions of Technical Analysis?